 - I. Definition

-- VI.
+- VII.
 Elitism versus Pluralism, Populism, and Egalitarianism

 An elite is a relatively small group of people with the highest status in a society, or in some domain of activity, who have more privileges or power than other people due to their status.
 Elitism is believing in or promoting this sort of arrangement, whether that be in the academic world, politics, art, sports, or anywhere else.

 The word elite was originally French for ‘select’ or ‘chosen’ and comes from the same Latin root, eligere, as elect.

 In socio-political philosophy elitism is the belief that societies must or should be ruled by an elite, and theorists of elitism study how the elite gain and maintain their status, and what they get for it.

 So, there seem to be three key aspects of elitism: